 If you’ve got bad credit but you really need a new or used car you’re probably considering some sort of bad credit auto finance, so here are 8 things I’ve learned about auto finance for people with bad credit through my experience of having bad credit in the past.

 There’s nothing wrong with using bad credit auto finance, but it’s not something you should go into lightly.
 You should only buy a car using bad credit auto finance if you really, really do need a car and you have no way of getting one without it.
-The best thing about this type of finance is it gets people on the road who really do need to be mobile for work, family or for other reasons, but there are drawbacks you must be aware of even before you apply for this type of finance.
+The best thing about this type of finance is it gets people on the road who really do need to be mobile for work, family, or other reasons, but there are drawbacks you must be aware of even before you apply for this type of finance.

 Subjects I’m going to cover here include: